backdoorsecurity/Solitude/Readme.md

 ```text
 ~.config/firejail/brave/blacklistings`
 ```
-also make sure to add user paths in /home to
+also make sure to add user paths in /home which should not be accessible by the web browser to:
 ```text
 ~/.config/firejail/brave/blacklists/home.db
 ```
-which should not be accessible by the web browser.

 You can check accessible directories my entering
 ```text